 Wildflower packets may say to plant in early fall, but in South Texas — where temperatures often stay mild through December — there’s still time to get wildflowers started.
 They’re great for sunny, well drained areas that you’re willing to leave a little less manicured next spring.

 Not only will you beautify your property, but you’ll also provide nectar sources for our native pollinators including hummingbirds, bumblebees and butterflies.

 You can choose single wildflower packets or plant a mix for variety.
 Either way, there’s something for everyone.
 Here’s a few color options and some plant examples.

 Pink/purple: purple coneflower, lemon mint, winecups, American basketflower, pink evening primrose, purple prairie clover, prairie agalinis, Texas thistle, verbena species.

 Blue: bluebonnets, mealy blue salvia, blue curls, spiderwort, blue flax, purple skullcap.

-Yellow: various coreopsis species, cowpen daisy, Engelmann daisy, bush sunflower, clasping coneflower, fluttermills, golden dalea, greenthread, huisache daisy, Mexican hat, partridge pea, corydalis.
+Yellow: various coreopsis species, cowpen daisy, Engelmann daisy, bush sunflower, clasping coneflower, fluttermills, golden dalea, greenthread, huisache daisy, prairie coneflower, partridge pea, corydalis.

 White: prickly poppy, white prairie clover, native milkweed species, Illinois bundleflower.

-The key to a successful wildflower planting is good “seed to soil contact.”
-That means applying seed to bare soil and following up with a very light raking.
-Some seeds will be visible while others will be barely covered, this is normal.
+The key is good “seed-to-soil” contact.
+That means applying seed to bare soil and gently combing over the area to force the seeds into the soil.
+(To spread them more uniformly, you can try mixing them with a little sand.)
+Some seeds will be visible, while others will be barely covered; this is normal.

 While this may seem like a lot of work, the display of color in the coming months is more than worth it.
-The pollinators will thank you and so will the songbirds!
+And the pollinators will thank you!